koculu/ZoneTree/src/ZoneTree/docs/ZoneTree/guide/quick-start.md

 ```
 If you forget to provide the deletion marker delegates, you can never delete the record from your database.

+You can use built in generic [Deletable&lt;TValue&gt;](/docs/ZoneTree/api/Tenray.ZoneTree.Core.Deletable-1.html) for deletion.

 ## How to iterate over data?